Eddy Eckart, MBA ’14, creates distinct award-winning red e vodka

 “We love our region and we want to play our part in helping it succeed,” Eckart said.

-If you are “red e” to find out more about this product and where you can find it, check out their website.
+If you are “red e” (sorry, we couldn't resist) to find out more about this product and where you can find it, check out their website.

 Weatherhead School of Management at Case Western Reserve University cultivates creativity, innovation, and purpose-driven leadership to design a better world.